 “Only by doing this can we understand whether what we offer is relevant, whether it meets user requirements and whether it will be in high demand.
 Indeed, each generation of players contributes to the development of the industry in its own way.”

 Next up to bat

-Dubossarsky says it’s no secret there are at least two young generations at the centre of attention in the gambling industry: millennials and their close successors, Generation Z, both of them share traits which set them apart from previous age groups.
+BetInvest says it’s no secret there are at least two young generations at the center of attention in the gambling industry: millennials and their close successors, Generation Z, both of them share traits which set them apart from the previous age groups.